Wulingyuan Scenic Area

 Taking the prize as the largest and heaviest outdoor elevator in the world, Bailong Elevator, or 100 Dragon Elevator, occupies the side of a tall cliff in Wulingyuan.
 The elevator is a feat of engineering, capable of transporting 64 passengers at one time, and 4000 in an hour, traveling at 5 meters per second.
 As it goes up, visitors get a breathtaking view of the valley below.

 Bailong Elevator is located just west of Hallelujah mountain, and southeast of the 10-Mile Natural Gallery.

-Yuanjiajie is the specific place in Wulingyuan where Bailong lift and Hallelujah Mountain are located.
-The landscape is in the south part of Wulingyuan Scenic Area and composed of karsts, valleys, and it is known for its misty scenes.
+Yuanjiajie is the specific place in Wulingyuan where the Bailong lift and Hallelujah Mountain are located.
+The landscape is in the south part of the Wulingyuan Scenic Area and is composed of karsts, valleys, and it is known for its misty scenes.

 There are several other sites that are worth visiting in Yuanjiajie:

 - Mihun Stage: This platform provides the best panoramic view of the landscape available.